Looking for a PRTG Alternative? Here’s Why You Should Consider Icinga

 So, if you’re expecting to just import your PRTG configuration into Icinga and be up and running in a few clicks – unfortunately, that’s not how it works.

-Why Even Consider Icinga as a PRTG Alternative?
+Why Even Consider Icinga as one of PRTG Alternatives?

 If switching isn’t easy, why bother?
 Here’s where Icinga shines:

-- It’s free and open-source.
-You’re not forced into licensing costs, no sudden price hikes.
+• It’s free and open-source.
+You’re not forced into licensing costs, sudden price hikes or a subscription model.

-- Icinga is built to handle large, it scales well in complex environments with distributed monitoring and highly configurable notifications.
+• Icinga is built to handle large environments, it scales well even in complex and distributed systems with highly configurable notifications for large and complex team sturctures.

 If you need a PRTG alternative solution that grows with you and allows deep customization, Icinga is a great fit.
 But again – be prepared to put in the work.